isaacclark/OSRS-competition-creator/README.md

-# 303COM
+# OSRS-competition-creator
-303COM research program
+OSRS-competition-creator research program

 Research the connection between competition and activity in the game of oldschool runescape.